kpopdev/ourbotprivacy/hannibottos.md

 you should never spam commands or abuse the bot. u should report bugs to the owner of bot.

-you will get blocked if you abuse or spam or trash talk about momo bot or other bots.
+you will get blocked if you abuse or spam or trash talk about my bot or other bots

 u can always tell us which features we should add to our bot.